wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/4-exercise-modify-table-forms.md

 ### Modify the main form for the TypeofAccidentTable

-Sign in into Power Apps and follow these steps to modify default views:
+Sign into Power Apps and follow these steps to modify default views:

 1. From Power Apps, on the main menu, expand **Dataverse** and select **Tables**.